Robichaud v Canada (Treasury Board)

 Robichaud v Canada (Treasury Board), [1987] 2 S.C.R.
-84 is a leading case decided by the Supreme Court of Canada on sexual harassment under the Canadian Human Rights Act.
+84 is a decision by the Supreme Court of Canada on sexual harassment under the Canadian Human Rights Act.
 The Court found that a corporation can be found liable for the discriminatory conduct of its employees who are acting "in the course of their employment."
-It also found it necessary to impose liability, as the employer is the only one that is in the position to remedy the discriminatory conduct.
+It also found it necessary to impose liability, as the employer is the only one in a position to remedy the discriminatory conduct and "provide the most important remedy‑‑a healthy work environment".